Kialojer/crypto-arbitrage-engine-in-brazil/backend/README.md

-# 🤖 B3 & Crypto Autonomous Agent API
+# 🤖 LANG GRAPH & TOOLS

 An enterprise-grade, event-streaming Backend API built for an Autonomous Financial Agent targeting the Brazilian market.